Or not 2b. That’s not the question.

-Can we have a saving faith in Jesus without it changing our behavior?
+Can a we have a saving faith in Jesus without it changing our behavior?
 Is our faith in Jesus real if it doesn’t prompt us to act on the behalf of those around us with needs that we can meet?
 Real faith will change us.
 Real faith will not only cleanse our hearts, cleanse our minds, break chains from the past, change our thoughts and emotions but it will also cause us to do.
 Do stuff.
 Do stuff for people.
-Otherwise this faith in Jesus is not faith but an idea about or an opinion about Jesus.
-It’s not faith in Him until it grabs ahold of us and we start sharing the love and the possessions we have been given with others.
+Otherwise this faith in Jesus is not faith but an idea about or an opinion of Jesus.
+It’s not faith in Him until it grabs ahold of us and we start sharing the love we have been given with others.

 The 2 examples James gives us, Abraham and Rahab acted on what they believed and showed by their actions that their faith in God was real.

-At the end of the storm in Spokane this week there were 206,000 people without power.
+At the end of the storm in Spokane this week (from 2015) there were 206,000 people without power.
 No heat, no way to cook, no lights, no refrigerators.
 2 of those households are my kids.
 I’m not sure how I will help but can it be just “stay warm guys, love ya”?
 How will I help?
 How will my faith take action?